FusionWorks/jbrowse-adam/README.md

 AdamConverter.vcfToADAM("file:///path/to/genetic/file_data.vcf", "file:///path/to/genetic/file_data.vcf.adam")
 ```

-Allowed operations:
+Available operations:
 * fastaToADAM
 * vcfToADAM
 * bam_samToADAM

-Examples of keys, when receive Out of memory errors:
+If we got `Out of memory errors`, we should give to JVM more memory.
+For example:

 `sbt console -J-XX:-UseGCOverheadLimit  -J-Xms1024M -J-Xmx2048M -J-XX:+PrintFlagsFinal`